Employer of Record

 Eligibility Criteria for the Employment Visa

-Foreign nationals are eligible for the German Employment Visa if they meet the criteria outlined in the Residence Act.
-The primary categories include:
+Foreign nationals are eligible for German work-related immigration routes if they meet the criteria under the Residence Act and related rules.
+The main categories include:

-• Skilled Workers: Third-country nationals with recognized vocational qualifications or university degrees can apply if they:
+• Qualified Professionals: Persons with recognized vocational qualifications or university degrees and a qualifying job offer.

 Application Process for a German Work Visa

-The application for a German Work Visa involves several critical steps:
+The application for a German work visa or employment residence route generally involves the following steps:

-• Obtain a Job Offer: Secure an employment offer from a German company.
+• Obtain a Job Offer: Secure a qualifying employment offer from a German company.

-• Check Visa Requirements: Assess if you require a visa for long-term stays.
+• Check Visa Requirements: Assess whether your nationality requires a visa before entry.

-• Schedule a Visa Interview: Book an appointment for your visa interview.
+• Schedule a Visa Appointment: Book an appointment with the German mission abroad if a pre-entry visa is required.

-• Attend the Interview: Present your application and supporting documents during the interview.
+• Attend the Interview: Present the application and supporting documents.

-• Await Decision: Wait for the visa application response.
+• Await Decision: Wait for the visa or residence approval.

 Essential Documents for the Employment Visa Application

-To successfully apply for a German Employment Visa, the following documents are typically required:
+To apply for a German Employment Visa or related work route, the following documents are typically required:

 Application Submission Locations

-Apply for your German Employment Visa at the appropriate German representative body in your country, which could include:
+Apply for your German work visa at the appropriate German mission abroad, which may include:

 • The German Embassy